 Eligibility and referrals

 The programme is for both co-parents when they are expecting a baby and there is domestic abuse in their relationship and who are both over the age of 17 when the baby is born.
 Both parents need to join during pregnancy.
 Either or both parents may already have other children.
 Parents may join whether or not they are together as a couple (at the outset or subsequently).
 They may wish to stay together, or to separate, or be undecided about the future of their relationship as a couple.
-The programme can be offered where either parent is experiencing Domestic Abuse (DA) or if there is bi-directional DA and the risks of DA are anticipated to recur, endure and/or escalate.
+The programme can be offered where either parent is experiencing Domestic Abuse (DA) or if there is bi-directional DA or if the risks of DA are anticipated to recur, endure and/or escalate.
 Parents must reside within the areas where For Baby’s Sake operates, otherwise the service is available via For Baby’s Sake Connect.

 Eligible parents can either self-refer to For Baby’s Sake or can be introduced by statutory agencies including midwifery and health visiting services, social care services, GP services, police or probation or local voluntary and community sector services.
+Most referrals come from children’s social care.

 For Baby’s Sake takes a unique approach, with practitioners working individually and separately with both parents for up to two and a half years, combining evidence-based elements to break cycles of DA, address the impact of parents’ own childhood trauma and improve adult mental health, alongside parenting interventions focused on infant mental health and parent-infant attachment.